eat1000/ASA/README.md

 # ASA
-Ancestral Spectrum Analyzer (ASA) is a program for ancestry inference as well as analysis of population structure with population specific SNPs.
+Ancestral Spectrum Analyzer (ASA) is a program for ancestry inference as well as analysis of population structure with population-specific SNPs.

 ## Authors
 Qingmin Kuang and Gang Shi (gshi@xidian.edu.cn)